California goes from worst to first in virus infections

 Cases were low in California a year ago, compared with New York, where hospitals were overwhelmed last spring.
 When California was in the throes of a second winter spike in mid-January, Michigan cases were tapering to a low point in February before surging to the highest current infection rate in the U.S.

 Kim-Farley said California’s surge had put fear into more people to wear masks, a rule still in place that he said he has helped prevent a resurgence.

-“Some states in the United States that lifted mask mandates are suffering the consequences of that with increasing numbers of cases while we are continuing to to see decreases,” he said.
+“Some states in the United States that lifted mask mandates are suffering the consequences of that with increasing numbers of cases while we are continuing to see decreases,” he said.

 California struggled with its vaccine rollout like other states, limiting doses to health workers and elderly who were more at risk of being hospitalized or dying.
 Doses have increased as cases have tapered, and the high number of infections over the winter also led to a certain level of natural immunity.